anurag-verma-india/mii_erp_todo/README.md

     - Button like others in view buttons
     - Numbers should all be on the same height
     - Next Meeting, Agenda in card center and space

+For each page
+- Check Database
+- check API routes and add them to pages

 # Frontend